About the author

 GUY DELISLE was born in Quebec City, Canada.
 His bestselling and acclaimed travelogues (Pyongyang, Jerusalem: Chronicles from the Holy City, Burma Chronicles, and Shenzhen) are defining works of graphic nonfiction, and in 2012, Delisle was awarded the top prize in European cartooning when the French edition of Jerusalem was named Best Album at the Angoulême International Comics Festival.
 He lives in France with his wife and children.READ MORE

-Charif Majdalani, born in Lebanon in 1960, is often compared to a Lebanese Proust.
+Charif Majdalani, born in Lebanon in 1960, is one of the most important names in Lebanese literature today.
 Majdalani lived in France from 1980 to 1993 and now teaches French literature at the Université Saint-Joseph in Beirut.
 The original French version of his novel Moving the Palace won the 2008 François Mauriac Prize from the Académie Française as well as the Prix Tropiques.

 Selected BibliographyREAD MORE